Grumman LLV: Production

-Technical
+Technical description

-Like the older postal-service Jeep DJ-5, the Grumman LLV features a right-hand drive (RHD) configuration, in contrast to the typical left-hand drive (LHD) position of vehicles in North America.
+Like the older postal-service Jeep DJ-5, the Grumman LLV features a right-hand-drive (RHD) configuration, in contrast to the typical left-hand-drive (LHD) position of vehicles in North America.
 It also features a large metal tray, which is able to hold three trays of letter mail, mounted where a passenger seat would normally be.
 This arrangement positions the driver on the side of the vehicle closest to the curb, enabling the carrier to easily grab sorted mail and place it into mailboxes without having to leave the seat.
-Other notable features are an exceptionally tight turning radius and a low-geared, 3 speed transmission for hauling heavy cargo.
+Other notable features are an exceptionally tight turning radius and a low-geared, three-speed transmission for hauling heavy cargo.
 The LLV has a 1000 lb cargo capacity, double what the Jeep DJ-5 could hold.

-The body and final assembly is by Grumman, and the chassis is made by General Motors, based on the 1982 Chevrolet S-10 Blazer, powered by GM engines including the 2.5L I-4 TBI Iron Duke and, in later production, 2.2L I-4 SPFI LN2; the instrument cluster and front suspension are similar to those used in the Chevrolet S-10 pickup and S-10 Blazer sport utility vehicle.
+The body and final assembly is by Grumman, and the chassis is made by General Motors, based on the 1982 Chevrolet S-10 Blazer, powered by GM engines including the 2.5-liter inline-four TBI Iron Duke and, in later production, 2.2-liter inline-four SPFI LN2; the instrument cluster and front suspension are similar to those used in the Chevrolet S-10 pickup and S-10 Blazer sport utility vehicle.

 The LLV has a unique footprint.
 The front wheels (taken from the two-wheel-drive S-10 Blazer model) have narrower spacing than the rear wheels (using the rear axle from the four-wheel-drive S-10 Blazer model).
 The front of the vehicle also has low ground clearance.
 While this has advantages, there are some trade offs.
 The vehicle was tested successfully in warmer climates, but when used in places with substantial snowfall, they became difficult to control and were poorly adapted to those conditions.

 The Grumman LLV's estimated average combined EPA fuel economy is 17 mpgus [16 / 18 mpgus on the city/highway cycles, respectively].
 In actual use by the USPS, which includes extensive stop-and-go driving for residential delivery, average fuel economy is about 8.2–10 mpgus.

-Like other U.S. Postal Service vehicles before it, the Grumman LLV does not carry a license plate and instead uses a seven-digit U.S. Postal Service serial number, usually starting with 020, 021, 120, 125, 126, 220, 221, 330, 331, 430, 431, 720, 820, 821, 920, or 921.
-The first digit of the serial number represents the last digit of the year in which it was made, ranging from 7 (1987) to 4 (1994).
-The USPS does not permit reselling the LLV, so when they are retired, they are scrapped for parts; however, at least one was sold by the State of Georgia at auction in 2013.
+Like other U.S. Postal Service vehicles before it, the Grumman LLV does not carry a license plate and instead uses a seven-digit U.S. Postal Service serial number.
+The first digit of the serial number represents the last digit of the year in which it was made, ranging from 7 (model year 1987) to 4 (model year 1994).
+The second and third digits are the vehicle type code, with the LLV's codes ranging from 19-31.
+The USPS does not permit reselling LLVs, so when they are retired, they are scrapped for parts and the decals are destroyed; however, at least one was sold by the State of Georgia at auction in 2013.